yorkulibraries/web-archiving-cron-scripts/README.md

 ### Description

-This is a collection of shell scripts to archive York University websites using the [Web ARChive (WARC)](http://en.wikipedia.org/wiki/Web_ARChive) in combination with the [Bagit](http://en.wikipedia.org/wiki/BagIt) spec.
-This is the beginnings of web archiving at YUL.
+This is a collection of shell scripts to archive York University and Government of Canada websites using wget with the [Web ARChive (WARC)](http://en.wikipedia.org/wiki/Web_ARChive) standard, and wkhtmltopdf/image.
+Each crawl is bagged using the [Bagit](http://en.wikipedia.org/wiki/BagIt) spec.

-You have to start somewhere ;)

 ### Requirements